ut-amrl/codebotler/README.md

 mobile robot tasks.

 CodeBotler consists of two key components:
-* [CodeBotler-Deploy](#codebotler-deploy-quick-start-guide): A web interface and server for deploying CodeBotler on a general purpose service mobile robot.
+* [CodeBotler](#codebotler-deploy-quick-start-guide): A web interface and server for deploying CodeBotler on a general purpose service mobile robot.
 You can use this to try out the code generation capabilities of CodeBotler either as a standalone system without a robot, or actually deploy it on a real robot.
-* [CodeBotler-Benchmark](#codebotler-benchmark-quick-start-guide): The code generation benchmark for evaluating large language models (LLMs) for service mobile robot task code generation.
+* [RoboEval](#roboeval-benchmark-quick-start-guide): The code generation benchmark for evaluating large language models (LLMs) for service mobile robot task code generation.

 Project website: https://amrl.cs.utexas.edu/codebotler